siteswapjuggler/arduino-esp32littlefs-plugin/README.md

 - You can use either LITTLEFS or SPIFFS but not both simultaneously on given Arduino project
 - The LITTLEFS library for arduino-esp32 core is [here](https://github.com/lorol/LITTLEFS)
 - A PR to embed it to esp32 core is made, too.
 See the [PR status here](https://github.com/espressif/arduino-esp32/pull/4096)
+- Now compatible with new boards like ESP32-C3

 ## Installation